ros2/ros2_documentation/source/Tutorials/Parameters/Understanding-ROS2-Parameters.rst

 5 ros2 param dump
 ^^^^^^^^^^^^^^^^^

-You can “dump” all of a node’s current parameter values into a file to save them for later by using the command:
+You can view all of a node’s current parameter values by using the command:

 .. code-block:: console

   ros2 param dump <node_name>

+The command prints to the standard output (stdout) by default but you can also redirect the parameter values into a file to save them for later.
-To save your current configuration of ``/turtlesim``’s parameters, enter the command:
+To save your current configuration of ``/turtlesim``’s parameters into the file ``turtlesim.yaml``, enter the command:

 .. code-block:: console

-  ros2 param dump /turtlesim
+  ros2 param dump /turtlesim > turtlesim.yaml

 Your terminal will return the message:

 .. code-block:: console

-  Saving to:  ./turtlesim.yaml
+  Saving to: turtlesim.yaml

 You will find a new file in the directory your workspace is running in.
 If you open this file, you’ll see the following contents: